 - Essays are to be submitted in Chicago/Turabian style and Word compatible.

 The final essay will be between 4,000 and 8,000 words, including footnotes and bibliography.
-If you have questions, please contact editors Lonnie Valentine or Christy Randazzo.
+If you have questions, please contact editor Lonnie Valentine.

 FAHE is pleased to announce the publication of the seventh volume in our book series Quakers and the Disciplines.

 Quakers, Social Work, and Justice Concerns includes ten chapters that survey the theory and history of Quaker work for social change in offering insight into how Friends have approached social work.